 For the Pad Thai Stir-Fry:

-- 4 ounces dry brown rice noodles (rice sticks)
+- 4 ounces dry brown rice noodles

-- 2 teaspoons extra virgin olive oil
+- 2 teaspoons extra virgin olive oil or canola oil

-- 8 ounces medium or large shrimp, peeled and deveined (you can use either fresh shrimp or thawed frozen shrimp—if using thawed, lightly pat the shrimp dry prior to cooking)
+- 8 ounces medium or large shrimp peeled and deveined (you can use either fresh shrimp or thawed frozen shrimp—if using thawed, lightly pat the shrimp dry prior to cooking)

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 3 large eggs

-- 1/2 cup bean sprouts*
+- 1/2 cup bean sprouts* (see note)

 - 1/2 cup freshly grated carrots

-- 1/4 cup finely chopped peanuts
+- 1/4 cup peanuts finely chopped

-- 1/4 cup chopped fresh cilantro
+- 1/4 cup fresh cilantro chopped

-- Lime wedges, for serving
+- Lime wedges for serving